sebastianspicker/cs2-server-ops/docs/next-js-followup.md

 ## Context
-This page tracks core-build-out decisions for next js followup during steady build work.
+This page tracks expansion decisions for next js followup during steady build work.

 ## Usage
-- Made the next js assumptions easier to check later.
+- Merged scattered next js guidance into the docs.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.